view-components/grids/README.md

 This application bundled with unit and acceptance tests created with PHPUnit.

-To run tests locally, you must install this package as stand-alone project with dev-dependencis.
+To run tests locally, you must install this package as stand-alone project with dev-dependencies.

 Command for unit and acceptance tests: